 Polypropylene is a translucent colorless solid, odorless, and non-toxic known for its structural stability and a high degree of crystallization.
 It is also thermal resistant, and corrosion-resistant, and it has low density.
 Based on properties such as low transparency, low gloss, low rigidity, but stronger impact strength, PP is an ideal material for making products needed for insulation and corrosion-resistant properties

 Polyamide is a popular rapid prototyping plastic due to its unique properties.
 It has s high mechanical strength, high softening point, heat resistance, low coefficient of friction.
 Based on its excellent mechanical properties, PA is an important material in making electrical appliances, textile equipment, and chemical equipment.

 Polyoxymethylene is another plastic with wide application in different industrial scenarios.
 It is hard, highly rigid, with immense wear resistance.
 Based on its mechanical properties, POM is an important material in making gears, bearings, auto parts, machine tools, instrumentation, toys, etc.

-ABS (Acrylonitrile butadiene styrene) is a thermoplastic polymer applicable for use in the different rapid prototyping processes.
-The common one ABS material is known for is 3D printing and Injection molding.
+ABS (Acrylonitrile butadiene styrene) is a thermoplastic polymer applicable for use in different rapid prototyping processes.
+The common ABS material is known for 3D printing and Injection molding.
 This plastic is popular due to its reasonable manufacturing cost and ease of use with which plastic makers can devise it.

 ABS (Acrylonitrile Butadiene Styrene) is an amorphous and heavy thermoplastic polymer.
 The expression thermoplastic defines just how a compound responds to warmth.
 At a specific heat temperature (221 degrees Fahrenheit in ABS plastic), thermoplastics become liquid.